bhyvex/PAD-FileSystem/README.md

 ## Client

-The client is the external node the expose a `cli` (command line interface) to the user.
+The client is the external node that expose a `cli` (command line interface) to the user.

 `Usage: Client [options] ipSeed:id[:gp] [ipSeed:id[:gp]`